-On June 11, Ruby Dee — beloved actress, writer and civil rights activist — passed away at her home in New York from natural causes.
+On June 11, 2015, Ruby Dee — beloved actress, writer and civil rights activist — died at her home in New York from natural causes.
 The legend, whose credits include A Raisin in the Sun and American Gangster, was 91.
-On June 15, radio icon Casey Kasem passed away in a Washington state hospital at the age of 82 from complications from Lewy body dementia.
+On June 15, radio icon Casey Kasem died in a Washington state hospital at the age of 82 from complications of Lewy body dementia.
 The inimitable host of the American Top 40 Countdown had been the center of a heated medical tug-of-war between his wife, Jean Kasem, and his children for several months preceding his death.
-The third celebrity death in less than a week, “Mr. Padre” Tony Gwynn passed away unexpectedly when his heart stopped.
+The third celebrity death in less than a week, “Mr. Padre” Tony Gwynn died unexpectedly when his heart stopped.
 The beloved baseball star was only 54 years old.

-Although she enjoyed many roles in her lengthy career, Ann B. Davis was best known for her role as the unflappable maid, Alice, on The Brady Bunch.
+Although she enjoyed many roles in her lengthy career, Ann B. Davis was best known for her role as the unflappable maid Alice on The Brady Bunch.
 Her death, which happened on June 1, came after the otherwise healthy 88-year-old fell in her bathroom and sustained a subdural hematoma.
 A few days later on June 4, the world lost another baseball legend when Don Zimmer died at the age of 83 from heart and kidney problems.
 Just a week after Davis’ death, news broke that comedian, writer and actor Rik Mayall had died suddenly at the age of 56.
-According to his wife, the Drop Dead Fred star suffered a heart attack after coming back from a run.
+According to his wife, he suffered a heart attack after coming back from a run.